Hi, I’m Manasi Vaidya

-My name is Manasi Vaidya.
-I am currently a graduate student at Massachusetts Institute of Technology (MIT) in MA, USA.
-I am working towards a Master of Science in Integrated Design Management.
-This is a collaborative degree between the MIT School of Engineering and MIT Sloan School of Management.
+I graduated from Massachusetts Institute of Technology (MIT) in MA, USA with a Master of Science in Integrated Design Management.
+This was a collaborative degree between the MIT School of Engineering and MIT Sloan School of Management.
 Before going back to graduate school, I was working as a Senior User Experience Design Consultant at IBM iX in Bangalore, India.

 Key traits